 The Rose and Crown is the oldest licensed hotel in W.A.
 It is said to be haunted by the ghost of Charlie the bullock driver.
 The story goes that Charlie caught his wife cheating

 on him and in a jealous rage he murdered her in the hotel.
-His
+His remorseful ghost is said to haunt the site of the murder.

-It seems that hotels are a favourite haunt of ghosts and the Kalamunda is apparently haunted by the ghost of a young lady who was seduced and became pregnant.
-When she found out she was too ashamed to face the world and killed herself in room 24.
+out she was too ashamed to face the world and killed herself in room 24.
 Guests don't seem to stay too long in that room where chills and strange lights have been noticed.

 He said that it felt like being bitten by a cat or small dog.
 During the work the body of a very flat cat was found under the building.
 It may have been there since the 1890s.

 Headless horseman - Kenwick